lioTauhid/QBangla-Dictionary/README.md

 ## Download

-You can [Download](https://github.com/lioTauhid/BijoyEkush-Bangla-Dictionary/releases) the latest installable version of BijoyEkush for Windows and Linux.\
+You can [Download](https://github.com/lioTauhid/BijoyEkush-Bangla-Dictionary/releases) the latest installable version of QBangla Dictionary for Windows and Linux.\
-For Android, download it from [Play Store](https://play.google.com/store/apps/details?id=lio.tauhid.bijoyekush)
+For Android, download it from [Google Play Store](https://play.google.com/store/apps/details?id=lio.tauhid.bijoyekush)

 ## Emailware

-BijoyEkush is an [emailware](https://en.wiktionary.org/wiki/emailware).
+QBangla Dictionary is an [emailware](https://en.wiktionary.org/wiki/emailware).
 Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <liotauhid@gmail.com> about anything you'd want to say about this software.
 I'd really appreciate it!

 ## Credits